1. October 2021: Inspired by…

 This started me thinking about what sort of dialogue I would have with the painters that have inspired me.
 Of course it would be a one-sided dialogue since both are dead, as of course is Ramsay, but it is possible to imagine what they might say.
 And anyway they’re not going to contradict me…

-As regards Morandi my understanding of his life is that he was highly reclusive and spent much of his time in Bologna, working in one room (there is a photo of him in Güse and Morat, 2008, showing him at work dressed in a rather smart suit) on endless rearrangements of the pieces that figure in his serene still life paintings.
+As regards Morandi my understanding of his life is that he was highly reclusive and spent much of his time in Bologna, working in one room (there is a photo of him in Güse and Morat, 2008, showing him at work dressed in a rather smart suit) making endless rearrangements of the pieces that figure in his serene still life paintings.
 What would he think of the trios that I have developed?
 Well, I am not the first to be inspired by his work, so he might just sigh, say nothing and return to moving a jug away from a pitcher that was standing rather too close to a bottle.
 His biographers Güse and Morat portray him as an outsider, and that appeals to me.
 After all, as the comedian Johnny Vegas said in Grayson Perry’s marvellous televised Art Club series of the 2020 and 2021 lockdowns there is no need to sign the membership form.
 Indeed it strikes me that keeping out of the club could be a good route for artists who want to stand out.

 Perhaps Morandi might remark, not necessarily approvingly, that unlike his paintings where he decides which object goes where, in my ceramic trios the viewer/owner/potential buyer can take that decision.
 To some artists that is anathema (one said that it was a position that lacked ‘artistic integrity’) but I stick to it.
 The relationship between the viewer and the piece seems to me to be crucial – rather like Gombrich’s concept of the ‘beholder’s share’.
 For many the home is a haven, and having pieces of art there, chosen because of how they will relate to their context, seems to me to be life-enhancing.